 In these societies, curviness was rare, and the heavier a woman was, the more beautiful she was considered.
-A full figure was considered evidence of fertility—but more important, it was evidence of wealth.
+A full figure was evidence of fertility—but more importantly, it was evidence of wealth.

-Even in the US in the fifties, the “ideal” female body type was much heavier than it is today.
-A thin silhouette as the beauty standard is a very recent development---it only started in the 1960s!
+Even in the U.S. in the 50s, the “ideal” female body type was much heavier than it is today.
+A thin silhouette as the beauty standard is a very recent development—it only started in the 1960s!

 These are just a few examples of the wildly varying beauty standards women have negotiated throughout history.

-When I find myself measuring how well I fit our society’s “ideal” (hey, everyone does it sometimes) I think it’s useful to remember how wildly diverse (and sometimes nutty) our beauty ideals have been throughout history.
+When I find myself measuring how well I fit our society’s beauty ideals (hey, everyone does it sometimes), I think it’s useful to remember how diverse they have been.

 What that tells me is that there are hundreds (thousands!) of different ways for a woman to be beautiful, and what society calls “the rules” at any given moment are pretty arbitrary.

-I feel a lot happier when I remind myself that there’s actually no single look that’s “beautiful,” and that beauty can come in a thousand different forms.
-And actually---that happiness is what radiates from the inside and creates true beauty.
+I feel a lot happier when I remind myself that there’s actually no single look that’s "beautiful" and that beauty can come in a thousand different forms.
+And actually, that happiness radiates from the inside—and creates true beauty.